MAN: Multi-Action Networks Learning: Experiments

 We further evaluated our proposed method on the Arcade Learning Environment (ALE) \cite{bellemare2013arcade}, to confirm MAN's capacity to tackle more complicated problems.
 The goal is to use a single algorithm and architecture with a defined set of hyper-parameters to learn to play all of the games using only raw pixel observations and game rewards.
 This environment is widely used as a benchmark in RL due to the high-dimensional observation and the enormous number of diverse games.

 We chose 12 games that combine both button and joystick control, each with an action space of 18 dimensions.
 Both DQN and DDQN had difficulty mastering joystick and button control at the same time.
-However, with MAN, the agent first determines the direction of the joystick (9 actions in total), and then chooses to press or not press the button (2 actions in total).
+Also, since the numbers of action in each dimension are different, which are 9 and 2 here, SDQN is impractical in this task.
+However, MAN could overcome these strains: with MAN, the agent first determines the direction of the joystick (9 actions in total), and then chooses to press or not press the button (2 actions in total).
 Thus, we reduce 18 actions to 11 (9+2) actions which reduces the exploration need.

 In MAN learning, we use two networks, which are identical except the output layer, to estimate the value of joystick actions and button actions respectively.
 The network architecture has the same low-level convolutional structure of DQN (Mnih \textit{et al.}, 2015; van Hasselt \textit{et al.}, 2015).
 The input to the neural network is an $84\times 84 \times 4$ image produced by the pre-process function.
 The first layer has 32 $8 \times 8$ filters with stride 4, the second layer has 64 $4 \times 4$ filters with stride 2, the third layer has 64 $3 \times 3$ filters with stride 1, and the final layer is a fully-connected layer with 512 units.
 The output layer is a fully-connected linear layer with the size being the number of valid actions, which is 9 and 2 respectively.
 We adopt the hyper-parameters of van Hasselt et al. (2015), with the exception of the learning rate which we chose to be slightly higher.
 Additionally, we chose to use the Adam optimizer \cite{kingma2014adam} to optimize the networks rather than RMSprop \cite{rmsprop}, because it is more empirically stable.